cara-tm/pat_article_social/help.md

 >
 >    **zero**: Boolean (optional).
 Render or not zero value.
 Default: 0 (0 = no; 1 = yes).

-##Insert a Tweet into your article's body
+##4.° Insert a Tweet into your article's body

 Just use this line into your article's body: